Class-incremental learning: survey and performance evaluation on image classification: Experimental results

+In addition, we evaluate the method on two alternative scenarios that have been reported in the literature.

 \minisection{On different starting scenarios:} We explore two scenarios with different numbers of classes in the starting task.
 The first one compares methods on \mbox{CIFAR-100} (10/10), with classes equally split across all tasks.
-For the second scenario, we compare the same methods on \mbox{CIFAR-100} (50/11) which is similar to having the first task being a pretrained starting point with more classes and a richer feature representation before the subsequent 10 smaller tasks are learned.
-The scenario is evaluated with fixed memory (2,000 total exemplars) with herding as the sampling strategy (results for the growing scenario are provided in Appendix~\ref{app:cifar}).
-DMC and GD use an external dataset (reduced ImageNet-32~\cite{zhang2020class}) that is much larger than the memories.
-Except DMC, all other methods which were not originally proposed with exemplars have been adapted to use them and show better performance overall than their original versions.
+For the second scenario, we compare methods on \mbox{CIFAR-100} (11/50-5) which is similar to having the first task being a pretrained starting point with more classes and a richer feature representation before the subsequent 10 smaller tasks are learned.
+In Fig.~\ref{fig:cifar100_fixd_plot_cifar100_fixd_lft_plot} both scenarios are evaluated with fixed memory (2,000 total exemplars) with herding as the sampling strategy (results for the growing scenario are provided in Appendix~\ref{app:more-cifar}).
+Note that for RWalk we use the version with exemplars.

-In Figure~\ref{fig:cifar100_fixd_plot_cifar100_fixd_lft_plot} (left), GD, BiC, EEIL and IL2M achieve the best results after learning 10 tasks.
-They are followed by iCaRL, LwM-E, and then LUCIR.
+In Fig.~\ref{fig:cifar100_fixd_plot_cifar100_fixd_lft_plot} (left), the methods GD, BiC, EEIL and IL2M achieve the best results.
+Note that for GD we use the version without external data.
 Some methods have different starting points on task 1 since they do not have the same initial conditions as the other approaches (e.g. LUCIR uses cosine linear layers, while BiC uses fewer data during training because it stores some for bias-correction parameter training).
 It is quite clear that the approaches that tackle task-recency bias have an overall better performance than the others.
-Furthermore, as already noted by~\cite{belouadah2019il2m}, FT-E achieves competitive performance similar to the lowest performance of that family.
+Furthermore, as already noted~\cite{belouadah2019il2m}, FT-E achieves competitive performance similar to the lowest performance of that family.

-Figure~\ref{fig:cifar100_fixd_plot_cifar100_fixd_lft_plot} (right) shows that, in general, all methods improve when starting from a larger number of classes, probably because anchoring to the first task already yields more diverse features.
+Fig.~\ref{fig:cifar100_fixd_plot_cifar100_fixd_lft_plot} (right) shows that, in general, all methods improve when starting from a larger number of classes, probably because anchoring to the first task already yields more diverse features.
 This is especially noticeable in the case of FZ-E. The results show the importance of comparing to this baseline when doing experiments with pretrained models or a very strong first task.
 Both LUCIR and EWC-E also seem to perform much better in this scenario.
-Notably, GD does not perform as well in this setting since starting with a larger amount of classes and data slightly removes the advantage of having the extra unlabelled data.